 The "Top of Memory" (TOM) register reflects the total amount of populated physical memory.
-This is NOT necessarily the highest main memory address (holes may exist in main memory address map due to addresses allocated for memory mapped IO above TOM).
+This is NOT necessarily the highest main memory address (holes may exist in main memory address map due to addresses allocated for memory mapped I/O above TOM).

 The Top of Upper Usable Dram (TOUUD) register reflects the total amount of addressable DRAM.
-If reclaim is disabled, TOUUD will reflect TOM.
 If reclaim is enabled, then it will reflect the reclaim limit.
-Also, the reclaim base will be the same as TOM to the nearest 64 MB alignment plus 1 MB.
+TOLUD register is restricted to 4 GB memory (A[31:20]).
+When reclaim is enabled, TOLUD must be 64 MB aligned, but when reclaim is disabled, TOLUD can be 1 MB aligned.